apify/apify-docs/sources/platform/actors/running/store.md

 ![Run cost shown on the overview of all runs](./images/store/pay_per_result_run_list.png)

-If you wish to see how much you have been charged for a particular Actor, you will find this information on the bottom of the [Usage tab](https://console.apify.com/billing).
+If you wish to see how much you have been charged for a particular Actor, you will find this information at the bottom of the [Usage tab](https://console.apify.com/billing).

 ![Actor pay-per-result cost](./images/store/pay_per_result_actor_items.png)